wiris/html-integrations/demos/README.md

 ### Cloning

-You can clone the project following the instructions on the clonnig secction of this [guide](../README.md).
+You can clone the project following the instructions on the clonig section of this [guide](../README.md).

 ### Folder structure